nthomson-pivotal/spring-music-k8s/README.md

 # Spring Music k8s

-Note: This branch assumes you're deploying the application to the same k8s cluster Concourse is running on

 This repository illustrates an example Concourse pipeline that can be used to build and deploy a Spring Boot (the spring-music sample application) to Kubernetes.